 What is dandelion?

 All parts of the dandelion can be eaten, including the flowers, stems, leaves, and roots.
-The root, on the other hand, has the most potent chemicals only during flowering.
-Furthermore, the roots include a variety of healthy and essential components that have an overall strengthening impact on the body, including up to 15% protein, inulin, 10% glycoside taraxacin, unsaturated acids, and bitter chemicals.
+The root, on the other hand, has the most potent chemicals, especially during flowering.
+Furthermore, the roots include a variety of healthy and essential components, including vitamins and antioxidants like silibinin, silymarin, berberine, curcumin, and resveratrol — it also contains zinc, and iron, magnesium, and potassium.

 Dandelion contains a high concentration of the antioxidant beta-carotene, which has been shown to protect against cellular damage and oxidative stress.
 They’re also high in polyphenols, a type of antioxidant found in high concentrations in the flower but also in the roots, leaves, and stems.

 2. It may aid in the fight against inflammation